Ginger421/gingersportfolio/README.md

 * [Questions](#questions)

 ## Usage
 1. Go to https://ginger421.github.io/gingersportfolio/ to view the page.
-Users can click on options in the nav bar to open different seciont of the page.
+Users can click on options in the nav bar to open different sections of the page.

 About page
 ![image](https://user-images.githubusercontent.com/101539821/222552747-e6dcf30b-b228-43d7-bb36-9f3eaaa9ffd3.png)